Factbox: Chicago teachers dispute is over school reform, money

 The Illinois Legislature has failed to take action to curb public-sector pension programs, even though Illinois has the most underfunded state pension systems in the nation.

-Both Moody's Investor Services and Standard and Poor's Ratings Services cut the debt ratings of Chicago Public Schools after it announced the fiscal 2013 budget, which could force the district to pay higher interest rates on debt.
+Both Moody's Investor Services and Standard and Poor's Ratings Services cut the debt ratings of Chicago Public Schools after it announced the fiscal 2013 budget.
+The downgrades could force the district to pay higher interest rates on debt.

 Fitch Ratings, which has warned it also could downgrade Chicago Public Schools' debt rating, said a teachers strike would make it more difficult for the district because it would have to spend money on a contingency plan to supervise children temporarily.